mkvlrn/template-nest/README.md

 - project runs (`yarn dev`) in esm mode without having to compile first
 - builds with swc

-The cli is "fine", but it seems that project will drag its feet for what seems to be a few years before they decide to modernize it by supporting esm, switch to vitest (or the native test runner), use biome (which is better than eslint/prettier overall, and they probably won't even upgrade eslint to the flat config which is at least beareble) and run without having to compile first.
+The cli is "fine", but it seems that project will take a long time before they decide to modernize it by supporting esm, switch to vitest (or the native test runner), use biome (which is better than eslint/prettier overall, and they probably won't even upgrade eslint to the flat config which is at least beareble) and run without having to compile first.

-Just check the scripts and figure it out, it's really not complicated to get it going.
+Just check what is in it, it't not that different from what you'd get with nestjs-cli.

 ## running